 2. Follow a color scheme

-An easy rule to live by is to have 2 – 3 colors maximum in an ad so it does not look heavy for the eyes.
+An easy rule to live by is to have 2 – 3 colors maximum in an ad so it does not look heavy in the eyes.
 For starters, it is better to choose a color that matches the company logo or a color scheme similar to your logo.
 In our case, for branding purposes, we stick to our yellow, black and white color scheme.
 It is easy to get carried away with colors so go ahead and be bold but always have your readers or potential customers in mind in implementing colors.
 If you are not convinced then, think of some popular marketing ads like a certain fast food chain, or a make-up brand.
 How many colors do they usually put in their ads?